 Kahlon Law is one of the top-rated assault lawyers in Mississauga offering the best criminal defence services.
 We have years of experience in defending assault charges.
 Whether you’re facing minor charges or serious ones, we know how to fight all types of assault charges.
 Over the years, we have gained proficiency in defending people in criminal court.
 We have handled various types of assault charges including sexual assault, assault with a weapon, domestic assault, and more.
 We aim to find the best possible solution for our clients and strive to get the charges dropped completely or withdrawn through diversion programs, community service, donations, or a peace bond.

-As the experienced criminal assault lawyers, we determine all possible defences to assault charges against you such as self-defence, consent, or defence of someone under your protection.
+As experienced criminal assault lawyers, our firm determines all possible defences to assault charges against you such as self-defence.
 We highly recommend you to not give a statement to the police before you have talked to an experienced lawyer.
 Also, make sure you don’t give consent to have your cell phone or property searched without a proper warrant.
 When charged with assault, don’t waste time and immediately hire a lawyer to represent you.
-Having a qualified lawyer by your side increases your chances of getting a favorable outcome of the case.
+Having a qualified lawyer by your side increases your chances of getting a favorable outcome for the case.

 What is considered an assault in Canada?

 In simple terms, an assault occurs when one applies force intentionally to another person without their consent.
 An assault can also occur when a person merely attempts or threatens to intentionally apply force to another.
 The criminal charges may come under different names such as domestic assault, sexual assault, assault with a weapon, aggravated assault, and assault causing bodily harm.